 Part (A) Essay writing.

 One has to write an essay in about three hundred (300) words out of 3-5 essays.
-The essay related to current scenario (Includes issues related to current Political / Economic affairs National/ International)
+The essay related to the current scenario (Includes issues related to current Political / Economic affairs National/ International)

 Part (B) is English comprehension & Language.